 The ability to live, learn, and grow in a safe, secure, and healthy environment is of paramount importance.
 In concert with other University policies and federal and state laws, behavior that endangers personal safety within the jurisdiction of residence halls and surrounding property is prohibited.
-In addition to the list below, the COVID-19 protocols outlined on page 3 must also be followed.

-- 1. Accessing roof tops and/or ceilings, propping doors, removing window screens, entering/exiting through windows, and using sports equipment within residence facilities is not permitted. - 2.
-Propelling objects from hallways, windows, doors, balconies, porches and/or sidewalks of facilities is prohibited. - 3.
-Playing sports and/or using any sporting or unauthorized recreation equipment is not permitted in residential facilities. - 4.
-Discharging, dumping, or throwing containers of water, having shaving cream, food, water, or other fights, and/or engaging in similar behavior that endangers resident safety or University property is prohibited in and around/between residence facilities. - 5.
+Accessing roof tops and/or ceilings, propping doors, removing window screens, entering/exiting through windows, and using sports equipment within residence facilities is not permitted.

+- 1. Propelling objects from hallways, windows, doors, balconies, porches and/or sidewalks of facilities is prohibited. - 2.
+Playing sports and/or using any sporting or unauthorized recreation equipment is not permitted in residential facilities. - 3.
+Discharging, dumping, or throwing containers of water, having shaving cream, food, water, or other fights, and/or engaging in similar behavior that endangers resident safety or University property is prohibited in and around/between residence facilities. - 4.
 Items cannot not be hung from the ceiling, including but not limited to cardboard, beer boxes, fishnet, parachutes, flags, tapestries, or other flammable items.
-Only University-approved curtains may be hung in front of windows. - 6.
-Using candles, incense or incense burners, oil lamps, etc. which, by the nature of their use may be left unattended, constitute a fire hazard and are not permitted in residence facilities. - 7.
+Only University-approved curtains may be hung in front of windows. - 5.
+Using candles, incense or incense burners, oil lamps, etc. which, by the nature of their use may be left unattended, constitute a fire hazard and are not permitted in residence facilities. - 6.
 Storage of propane tanks, lighter fluid, or other accelerants, or any other type of "open flame" device in the residence facilities is prohibited.
-University personnel will confiscate such items. - 8.
+University personnel will confiscate such items. - 7.
 During holidays, decorative lights and candelabrum with low watt mini-bulbs and a UL approved label are permitted.
-Natural trees, pine boughs, etc., are not permitted. - 9.
-No person is permitted to sleep in public areas of residence facilities, including common areas such as lobbies, hallways, and recreation areas. - 10.
-Approved extension cords should never be placed across aisles, wrapped around metal fixtures or furniture, run through doorways or under carpet or bedding. - 11.
+Natural trees, pine boughs, etc., are not permitted. - 8.
+No person is permitted to sleep in public areas of residence facilities, including common areas such as lobbies, hallways, and recreation areas.

+- 9. Approved extension cords should never be placed across aisles, wrapped around metal fixtures or furniture, run through doorways or under carpet or bedding. - 10.
 Tampering with exterior doors, propping exterior doors open, or disabling/bypassing exterior locks is prohibited.
 Students who do so could face disciplinary action, including removal from the residential facilities.